CCSStudent111/CSSWENG_MCO/README.md

 run command for laravel

+run command for laravel

+composer install (if php artisan command does not exist)

+create .env file copy .env.example (if .env file does not exist)

+php artisan key:generate (if key does not exist)

-php artisan migrate:fresh (setup tables for database) php artisan serve (run localhost)
+php artisan migrate:fresh --seed (setup tables for database)

-other php commands

-php artisan route:list (view api (controller))
+php artisan serve (run localhost)